dreamcatcher-tech/network/Inbox/2024-07-24 1132 pijul to git translations.md

 ?? how would we grab just the git repo and then start making more patches that were compatible ?
 Git would need to be like a snapshot where all the patches reset to point to the previous git commit.
 Needed to maintain compatibility.

+Pijul should be able to map 1:1 to git, if the notion of a commit is introduced to pijul.
+Each patch that shows up in a commit is just the changes that would have happened to that file in git.
+We can compute what the git hash would have been, as well as have what the pijul patch was.

+A commit can be a top level directory wrapper around pijul, and so any changes to the directory are in essence a commit.
+Can make metadata file that is the commit info that is stored in git.